Author has written 7 stories for Harry Potter, Yu Yu Hakusho, and Chronicles of Narnia.

 I've officially lived in the following countries: England, Belgium, France, Japan, and California.
 Current location: California.

-I have a lot of hobbies, and tend to cycle through them, so sometimes my writing gets discarded for one of several other hobbies, but I always comes back to it.
+I have a lot of hobbies, and tend to cycle through them, so sometimes my writing gets discarded for one of several other hobbies, but I always come back to it.
 Unfortunately, I also tend to start a lot of projects but not finish them.
 I do have original writing that I one day intend to publish, which I've gotten more serious about lately (the clock is ticking, I am getting OLD DAMMIT) so my fanfiction has taken a backseat.
 Sorry about that.

 .:.MY (unsolicited) ADVICE TO WRITERS.:.

 4. Tropes are fun, but don't get too carried away.
 Unless you're writing crack, then go for it.
 But otherwise?
 Don't get sucked down that dark hole where everything is a Deus Ex Machina solution away.
 If your story is too predictable then it's no fun.
 I'm not saying don't use tropes.
-Pretty much every story out there is built around a trope.
+Pretty much every story out there is built around a trope (or several).
 It's how you handle it that matters, so don't just throw in a trope for the sake of it without considering how it affects your characters, overall plot, or whether it even makes sense to have that trope in there.